-Cai Rang Floating market
+Cai Rang Floating Market

 Table of Contents

-- 1. History of Cai Rang Floating market
+- 1. History of Cai Rang Floating Market

-- 3. The best time to visit this floating market
+- 3. Best time to visit

-- 4. What to see at Cai Rang Floating market?
+- 4. What to see at Cai Rang Floating Market?

-1. History of Cai Rang Floating market
+1. History of Cai Rang Floating Market

 The name of this market has been existing for a long time, but its origin has not been clear.
 Legendarily, the name came from a big crocodile’s teeth which were plugged into the river’s bank.
 Thus, the land was called Cai Rang (means a tooth).
 Another theory mentioned in a book related to southern language, that Cai Rang has its origin from Khmer language – “karan” means a molded clay stove.
 Khmer people made a lot of “karan” and sold them everywhere in this land.
 Since then, local people pronounced “karan” into Cai Rang.

 The need of exchanging agricultural products, and basic things connected local people by boats on rivers.
-Today, even though the road traffic network has developed significantly, Cai Rang floating market keeps growing and brings value to the locals of the country and area in terms of economy, culture, and tourism.
+Today, even though the road traffic network has developed significantly, Cai Rang Floating Market keeps growing and brings value to the locals of the country and area in terms of economy, culture, and tourism.

 Unlike the Northern part of Vietnam where there are 4 distinct seasons, the South has only 2 major seasons: the rainy season (from May to November) and the dry season (from December to April).
-The weather in Vietnam is quite mild, so you can visit Cai Rang at any time of the year, each season of course makes for a different experience.
+The weather in Vietnam is quite mild, so you can visit Cai Rang at any time of the year.
+Each season, of course, makes for a different experience.

 Trips during the rainy season will be much more relaxing due to the cooler atmosphere while the harvest season falls during the dry months, which means there will be more types of native fruits and agricultural products available.

-3. The best time to visit this floating market
+3. Best time to visit

-Local merchant bring their farm products and things to market from the night, they start before sunrise when it is still dark, The buyers also want to shop early when it still cool and go home early to start their day.
-That is why you need to get up early for the most exciting time of the market.
-From 5 AM to 7AM is also the most bustling and busiest moment of the market.
-It gathers hundreds of boats to buy and sell goods in crowds.
-The most distinctive feature of the floating market is probably the bamboo pole called “Cây Bẹo”, a unique way to advertise goods.
-“Cây Bẹo” is a bamboo with a length of 3m – 5m hanging all kinds of goods they sell on the top so buyers could see from distance.
+When it is still dark, local merchants bring their farm products and things to market.
+The buyers also want to shop early when the weather is still cool then go home to start their normal day.
+That is why you should get up early for the most exciting moment of the market.
+The ideal time is from 5 A.M to 7 A.M when hundreds of boats gathers to buy and sell goods in crowds.
+The most distinctive feature of the floating market is probably the bamboo pole called “Cay Beo” with a length of 3m – 5m.
+This is a unique way to advertise when all kinds of goods that they sell are hang on the top so buyers could see from distance.

 Read more: Top Floating Markets in Mekong Delta

-4. What to see at Cai Rang Floating market?
+4. What to see at Cai Rang Floating Market?

-4.1 The Bustling Trading Scene
+4.1.
+The Bustling Trading Scene

 Cai Rang Floating Market is specialized as a wholesale market of fruits, agricultural products of the region.
 Goods here are concentrated in a large number.
 You can see the smooth performances of traders juggling fruit from boat to boat.
 Just look at what’s tied to the long pole above the boat to see what they’re selling.
 Local people and surrounding areas often use middle-size boats, canoes to carry agricultural products to consume here, while the big boats are owned by traders to deliver fruit to everywhere.

-4.2 Daily life of the Locals
+4.2.
+Daily life of the locals

 Soaking up in the bustling atmosphere of the special market, you can observe and learn life of many families with several generations living together on boats.
-There are boats as “mobile apartment” on the river with flower pots, animals, and full interior such as TV, DVD, stereo, … including motorcycle parked on the boat.
+There are boats as “mobile apartment” on the river with flower pots, animals, and full interior such as TV, DVD, stereo… including motorcycle parked on the boat.
 Not only is the vehicle used to purchase and deliver, but it is also the residence of traders’ family.
 All daily activities take place on boats.

-4.3 Local products
+4.3.
+Local products

 As one of the main trading centers of the Mekong Delta, Cai Rang is a place where the locals sell and buy a wide range of products catering to their daily lives.
 Besides staple commodities, this is a famous location to find local products priced quite reasonably.
 You can find the freshest fruits harvested from nearby farms: durian, milk fruit, rambutan, mangosteen, grapefruit, etc., or even other processed specialties, such as fish sauce, coconut candy, or dried fish.
 You can choose from a variety of fresh fruit for a picnic later in the day!